 University of Colorado at Colorado Springs

-Located at the foot of Pike's Peak, the University of Colorado at Colorado Springs offers 53 degree programs through six different schools.
+Located at the foot of Pike's Peak, the University of Colorado at Colorado Springs offers programs in six different schools.
 The College of Education features undergraduate and graduate programs in a number of areas for beginning and experienced teachers.

 Teacher Education and Licensing Program

-Undergraduate students in this program must complete general licensure requirements, in addition to a content major, such as history, Spanish, mathematics, physics or biology.
+Undergraduate students in this program must complete general licensure requirements, in addition to a content major, such as history, Spanish, English or biology at the primary or secondary level.
 The licensing program also is offered on the post-baccalaureate level; nine credits can be used toward a master's degree.